Dodge Charger Insurance Rates

 Liability $520

-For the average 40-year-old driver, Dodge Charger insurance prices range from as cheap as $592 for basic liability insurance to a high rate of $3,528 for a high-risk insurance policy.
+For the average 40-year-old driver, insurance rates for a Dodge Charger range from the cheapest price of $592 for a discount liability-only rate to a high rate of $3,528 for a driver who has had serious violations or accidents.

 Liability Only $592